 Purpose of First Here, Then Everywhere:

 First Here, Then Everywhere is an online platform to highlight the work and narratives of young climate activists.
-Each month, a different youth-led venture is featured on the site to showcase how young people are taking action to stand up for they love and confront the climate crisis.
+The sites features different youth-led ventures to showcase how young people are taking action to stand up for they love and confront the climate crisis.
 You can also read interviews with the leaders of these groups to gain insights into why and how they do what they do.

 The blog focuses on critiques, thoughts, and resources on the modern climate movement and the role of youth in mitigating climate change.
 Run by Chloe Maxmin and based on her experiences with climate activism, you will find both resources and analytical posts–all centered around the climate movement.